bobbymannino/bobbymannino/src/lib/posts/sql-server-tips-and-tricks.md

 Something else to consider is readability which can greatly impact developers who are familiarizing themselves with the codebase.
 Overall it has the potential to cause issues down the line, so save your future self the trouble and avoid *.

+### 3. Use `EXISTS` over `IN`

+Most of the time when checking for the existence of a record it is more efficient to use `EXISTS` then `IN`.
+The reason for this is when using `EXISTS` as soon as a record is found it stops scanning whereas `IN` will carry on until it has checked all rows.
+There is absolutely a use for `IN` and it is a very useful tool but if the aim is simply to check if a record exists then `IN` will be less efficient.